 Adaptive Resync in vSAN

 Delivering consistent performance while maintaining data resiliency is a key tenet behind enterprise storage solutions.
-VMware vSAN is the industry leading distributed storage system built right into VMware vSphere, and is designed to offer the highest level of resiliency and performance, with the maximum amount of agility should hardware faults occur, or demands of the environment change. vSAN 6.7 introduces an all-new method to balance the use of resources during times of resynchronization activities.
+VMware vSAN is the industry leading distributed storage system built right into VMware vSphere, and is designed to offer the highest level of resiliency and performance, with the maximum amount of agility should hardware faults occur, or demands of the environment change. vSAN 6.7 and newer contains a sophisticated method to balance the use of resources during times of resynchronization activities.
 Adaptive Resynchronization, or Adaptive Resync, optimizes vSAN’s ability to dynamically, and transparently adapt I/O to best accommodate the needs of the virtual machines (VMs) against the tasks of the underlying storage system.
 This feature requires no manual configuration or intervention.
 The mechanisms behind Adaptive Resync will be discussed in more detail in this document.

 vSAN's Approach to Data Placement and Management

 VMware vSAN is a distributed storage system that uses physical storage devices on each ESXi host in a cluster to contribute to the vSAN storage system. vSAN presents storage as a single, distributed datastore visible to all hosts in the vSphere cluster.

 vSAN is an object-based storage system, meaning that virtual machines that live on vSAN storage are comprised of several storage objects.
 VMDKs, VM home namespace, VM swap areas, snapshot delta disks, and snapshot memory maps are all examples of storage objects in vSAN.
 These objects are made up of smaller chunks of data, known as components. vSAN intelligently places object components across the hosts in the vSAN cluster to ensure the level of redundancy by the assigned storage policy.
 Figure 1 illustrates the relationship between objects, components, and replicas.